splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

           * POST :code:`https://ingest.<REALM>.signalfx.com/v2/event`
           * POST :code:`https://ingest.<REALM>.signalfx.com/v1/trace`

            For information about these endpoints, see :new-page:`Sending data points <https://dev.splunk.com/observability/docs/datamodel/ingest/>`.
       * - API token
         - Use this scope to authenticate with Splunk Observability Cloud API endpoints.
 These endpoints use the following base URLs:

           * :code:`https://api.<REALM>.signalfx.com`
           * :code:`wss://stream.<REALM>.signalfx.com`

            When you create an access token with API authentication scope, select at least one Splunk Observability Cloud role to associate with the token.
 You can select from ``power``, ``usage``, or ``read_only``.
 To learn more about Splunk Observability Cloud roles, see :ref:`roles-and-capabilities`.

            For information about these endpoints, see :new-page:`Summary of Splunk Observability Cloud API Endpoints <https://dev.splunk.com/observability/docs/apibasics/api_list/>`.

 #.
 (Optional) Add a description for the token.
 #.
 Select :guilabel:`Next` to continue to the next step.

+.. _create-access-token-permissions:

 #.
 Determine who can view and use the token
 --------------------------------------------------------